aya-rs/book/docs/book/programs/xdp.md

 If you want a more extensive explanation about `AF_XDP`, you can find it in the [kernel documentation](https://www.kernel.org/doc/html/latest/networking/af_xdp.html).

 ## XDP Operation Modes
-You can connect an XDP program to an interface using the following models:
+You can connect an XDP program to an interface using the following modes:

 ### Generic XDP
 * XDP programs are loaded into the kernel as part of the ordinary network path